glotzerlab/p4/readme.md

     - Interaction class
         - same as now
     - Interaction model is same as now (just a dict of strings and Interactions)
+- Allow user to save interaction models to json